A lovely Victorian in the Penn Knox enclave in Germantown has hit the market to the tune of $307,500.

-A brief refresher: Penn Knox is a small neighborhood in Germantown that features a collection of 18th- and 19th-century buildings, many of which are certified historic.
+Penn Knox is a tiny neighborhood that features a collection of 18th- and 19th-century buildings, many of which are certified historic.
+While this home at 122 W. Penn Street isn’t historic, it does date back to 1865 and features plenty of original Victorian details throughout.